If you want to end your marriage peacefully, divorce mediation is an ideal solution.

 I am grateful you were there for me and I have given your information to a friend who is just starting the process.former client, Garden City, Long Island

 Since my earnings as a financial advisor are 100% commission-based, and off the top of the guideline, figuring out spousal maintenance was tough.

 Joe examined our financial needs, cash flow patterns, and after-tax income to put together a detailed bracketed approach to support that was easy to execute, given the variability in my income.former client, NYC

-And while some states have "court-ordered" mediation programs that help couples resolve all of the issues required for divorce, in New York, mediation offered through the courts is typically limited to issues of custody and decision-making responsibility.
+While some states have court ordered mediation programs, in New York, mediation offered through court is typically limited to issues of custody and decision-making responsibility.

-Private mediation with us is not strictly limited to matters of custody and decision-making responsibility.
+On the other hand, private mediation is not strictly limited to matters of custody and decision-making responsibility.